weaviate/weaviate-io/developers/weaviate/model-providers/openai/generative.md

 Weaviate's integration with OpenAI's APIs allows you to access their models' capabilities directly from Weaviate.

-[Configure a Weaviate collection](#configure-collection) to use a OpenAI generative AI model, and Weaviate will perform retrieval augmented generation (RAG) using the specified model and your OpenAI API key.
+[Configure a Weaviate collection](#configure-collection) to use an OpenAI generative AI model, and Weaviate will perform retrieval augmented generation (RAG) using the specified model and your OpenAI API key.

 More specifically, Weaviate will perform a search, retrieve the most relevant objects, and then pass them to the OpenAI generative model to generate outputs.